devopmod/TicketWayz-Website-Redesign-710/README.md

 npm test
 ```

-This executes the Node.js test runner and verifies basic PDF generation utilities.
+This executes the Node.js test runner.